cosmatudor/Antisocial-Social-Network/README.md

-﻿# Antisocial: A Minimalistic Social Network
+﻿# Antisocial: A Minimalist Social Network